-1. All monies received by the PRINCIPALS and SELLING SECURITY HOLDERS from the sale of its common stock and the stock certificates shall be deposited with the ESCROW AGENT.

-2. PRINCIPALS and SELLING SECURITY HOLDERS shall notify the ESCROW AGENT of the amount paid by each purchaser of the non 144 stock.

-3. PRINCIPALS and SELLING SECURITY HOLDERS shall provide the ESCROW AGENT with such tax information as may be required in conjunction with the transactions described herein.

-4. ESCROW AGENT shall within fifteen days from receipt of a release notice from PRINCIPALS disburse the escrow funds and stock certificates to the PRINCIPALS and SELLING SECURITY HOLDERS for delivery to the individual purchasers which release notice shall be issued by PRINCIPALS only upon the closing of a successful merger between the PRINCIPALS and an acceptable merger candidate.

-5. The release notice shall be accompanied by proof of a successful merger.

-6. Upon termination of PRINCIPALS' offering, or upon notification that a merger will not occur or that PRINCIPALS intend to reject a purchaser's stock subscription ESCROW AGENT shall within fifteen days pay the applicable purchasers of the non 144 stock by bank check sent by first class mail the amount paid by the purchaser without interest or deduction.
-The purchasers' stock certificates and SELLING SECURITY HOLDERS stock certificates shall be delivered to the PRINCIPALS for delivery to the holders of the stock certificates.
+- 1. All monies received by the PRINCIPALS from the sale of its common stock, the stock certificates and the 144 stock certificates shall be deposited with the ESCROW AGENT. - 2.
+PRINCIPALS shall notify the ESCROW AGENT of the amount paid by each purchaser of the non $144\ \mathrm{stock}$ . - 3.
+PRINCIPALS shall provide the ESCROW AGENT with such tax information as may be required in conjunction with the transactions described herein. - 4.
+ESCROW AGENT shall within fifteen days from receipt of a release notice from PRINCIPALS disburse the escrow funds and stock certificates to the PRINCIPALS for delivery to the individual purchasers which release notice shall be issued by PRINCIPALS only upon the closing of a successful merger between the PRINCIPALS and an acceptable merger candidate. - 5.
+The release notice shall be accompanied by proof of a successful merger. - 6.
+Upon termination of PRINCIPALS' offering, or upon notification that a merger will not occur or that PRINCIPALS intend to reject a purchaser's stock subscription ESCROW AGENT shall within fifteen days pay the applicable purchasers of the non 144 stock by bank check sent by first class mail the amount paid by the purchaser without interest or deduction.
+The purchasers' stock certificates as well as the 144 stock certificates shall be delivered to the PRINCIPALS for delivery to the holders of the stock certificates.